Skip to contents

 • --headless: Ensures NetLogo runs in headless mode.

-• --3D: Specifies if the model is a 3D model (automatically set based on file extension).
+• --3D: Specifies if the model is a 3D model (automatically set based on the model file extension).

 • --model: Specifies the path to the NetLogo model file.